William H. Murray: Early life, education and family

 William Henry Davis Murray was born on November 21, 1869, in Collinsville, Texas.
-(Note: After waking up from a night of drinking in 1932, Murray claimed he was actually from Toadsuck, Texas, a place which didn't exist, besides for the Toadsuck Saloon in Collinsville.)
+(Note: Murray claimed he was actually from Toadsuck, Texas, a place which did not exist, besides for the Toadsuck Saloon in Collinsville.)
 He was born to Uriah Dow Thomas Murray, a grist mill worker, and Bertha Elizabeth (Jones).
 Uriah Murray was born in Tennessee in 1839, moved to Texas in 1852, and was descended from Scottish immigrants.
-He had two older brothers: John Shade Murray and George Thomas Murray.
+Uriah served as a veteran in the Confederacy, specifically within Company D of the 1st Texas Cavalry.
+He had two older brothers, John Shade Murray and George Thomas Murray.
 He had a younger sister and brother who died in infancy.
-His mother died when he was two years old and in 1873 his father remarried to Mollie Green, a widow from Montague, Texas.
+His mother died when he was two years old, and in 1873, his father remarried to Mollie Green, a widow from Montague, Texas.

-After the marriage, Murray moved with his father and brothers to Montague, Texas.
+After the marriage, Murray moved with his father and brothers to Montague.
 Uriah opened a grocery store and butcher shop and had seven more children with Mollie Green.
 On September 18, 1881, he ran away from home with his two older brothers.
 He worked picking cotton, chopping wood, and as a bricklayer before attending public school in Keeter.
 Murray attended College Hill Institute in Springtown, Texas, and started selling books to pay for school.
 He graduated from College Hill with a teaching degree in 1889 and began teaching in a public school in Parker County, Texas.
 During this time he attended a Campbellite church, but was not particularly religious.

 Early career in Texas

-Murray became politically active and joined the Farmers' Alliance and the Democratic Party, and was a vocal critic of the People's Party.
-In 1890, he was a delegate to Texas State Democratic Convention.
+Murray became politically active and joined the Farmers' Alliance and the Democratic Party and was a vocal critic of the People's Party.
+In 1890, he was a delegate to the Texas State Democratic Convention.
 In 1891, he wrote for The Farmer's World, a Dallas newspaper.
-In 1892, he ran the Texas Senate against Oscar Branch Colquitt and George Taylor Jester, coming in third in the Democratic primary.
+In 1892, he ran for the Texas Senate against Oscar Branch Colquitt and George Taylor Jester, coming in third in the Democratic primary.
 In late 1893, he launched The Corsicana Daily News and The Navarro County News with his brother George.
 In 1894, he again lost a race for the Texas Senate to Colquitt.

-After reading the law and passing the Texas bar exam in 1897, he moved to Fort Worth, Texas and began practicing law.
+After reading the law and passing the Texas bar exam in 1897, he moved to Fort Worth, Texas, and began practicing law.
 He later worked as a writer for the Fort Worth Gazette.
-He was a skilled orator and campaigned for James Stephen Hogg when the latter ran for Governor of Texas.
+He was a skilled orator and campaigned for James Stephen Hogg when the latter ran for governor of Texas.